Are You Ready To Race?

 If you’ve never experienced the All-American Soap Box Derby before, fasten your seat belt… you’re in for a ride!
 The Soap Box Derby is a family-friendly competition for children age 7-17.
-Derby racers work with a mentor (usually a parent or grandparent) at weekly build clinics to build their car, then after weeks of preparation, racers compete at the Windermere Stanwood Camano Soap Box Derby on Father’s Day weekend in hopes of making it to the FirstEnergy All-American Soap Box Derby World Championship Race in Akron, Ohio!
+Derby racers work with a mentor (usually a parent or grandparent) at weekly build clinics to build their car.
+Then after weeks of preparation, racers compete in hopes of making it to the FirstEnergy All-American Soap Box Derby World Championship Race in Akron, Ohio!

-Race day is held at Arrowhead Ranch on the Saturday of Father’s Day weekend every year.
-This is an exciting and fun-filled day for racers, mentors, volunteers, and spectators!
-We run over 200 races in one day, beginning at 9 a.m. and finishing around 4 p.m.
+Arrowhead Ranch is proud to host the annual Windermere Stanwood Camano Island Soap Box Derby!
+The race is held on the Saturday of Father’s Day weekend every year.
+It’s an exciting and fun-filled day for racers, mentors, volunteers and spectators!
+The event typically runs from 9 a.m. until 4 p.m. with 200+ races.
 Our racers compete in either the stock or super-stock division based on their age.
-The winner in each division gets an all expenses-paid trip for themselves and their mentor to the National Soap Box Derby Race in Akro, Ohio!
+The winner in each division gets an all-expenses paid trip to travel with their mentor to compete in the National Soap Box Derby Race in Akron, Ohio!

-Build clinics are Thursday evenings at Arrowhead Ranch throughout April and May.
-This one-on-one time between the racer and their mentor is something both racers and mentors enjoy and look forward to!
-During build clinics, racers learn STEAM (Science, Technology, Engineering, Art and Math) skills and how to work with tools as they build and customize their cars.
-Once their car is put together, racers get to practice racing down the paved 800 foot track.
+During build clinics, racers work one-on-one with their mentors learning STEAM (Science, Technology, Engineering, Art and Math) skills and how to work with tools as they build and customize their cars.
+It’s something both racers and their mentors enjoy and look forward to!
+When the car is finished, racers can practice racing down the paved 1,000-foot track.

 Let’s Get Started!

-The cost to compete in the Stanwood Camano Soap Box Derby is $50 and scholarships are available to those in need.
-To get started, fill out the Driver Forms below and bring the completed forms with your payment to a Build Clinic.
-If you have not already registered, please see below about joining the waiting list for 2019.
+The cost to compete in the Stanwood Camano Island Soap Box Derby is $75 and scholarships are available to those in need.
+To get started, fill out the Driver Registration Forms and bring the completed forms with your payment to a Build Clinic.

 Looking for More Details?